USA and the UK

 - this result must be obtained within two years after your visa approval

 Qualified U.S. workers include US citizens, green card holders, or any U.S. resident who is authorized to work.
-In order to qualify as full-time employment, employees must receive at least 35 working hours per week.
+In order to qualify for full-time employment, employees must receive at least 35 working hours per week.

 - Sole proprietorships